 “Lectures on the 2008 Centenary of the Vote for Victorian Women”.
 To celebrate this event, the Victorian Women’s Trust provided an excellent evening of lectures by three prominent historians, in 2008, on re-discovering political women’s history.
-The lectures were attended by over 300 women of all age groups.
 Professor Patricia Grimshaw of Melbourne University about the first Women’s Suffrage Bill of 1889 which was called the “beginning of a major revolution in society” and finally resulted in the gaining of the vote for Victorian women in 1908, although women could vote in the Federal Parliament from 1902.
-Dr Jennifer Strauss, of Monash University, described the life of feminist author and poet, Mary Gilmore, who supported birth control and urged women to vote in her page in “The Worker” newspaper.
-Professor Marilyn Lake of La Trobe University described feminists as supporters of care and compassion and not denigrators of motherhood.
-She said that the world must change so that women can live independent lives as well as fulfilling their caring responsibilities, with three strategies: motherhood endowment, one woman – one job, and a restructure of the workforce to cover the needs of children and the elderly, including a shorter working week for all.
-Congratulations to all speakers.
+Dr Jennifer Strauss, of Monash University, described the life of feminist author and poet, Mary Gilmore, who supported birth control and urged women to vote in her page in “The Worker” newspaper of the 1920s.
+Professor Marilyn Lake of La Trobe University described feminists as supporters of care and compassion.

 “Making Women Count: A History of the Women’s Electoral Lobby in Australia” by long-time WEL member Marian Sawer, published by UNSW Press, Sydney 2008.
 This story explores the effect of WEL both on politics and on the lives of women who discovered the power of sisterhood.
-It is the first full-scale history of WEL and draws on extensive archival, survey and media evidence.
+It is the first full-scale history of WEL and draws on archival, survey and media evidence.
 It challenges much social movement theory, showing women’s movement continuity over time.
-It contests a number of current myths concerning 1970s feminism, including the idea that feminists had to suppress diversity in order to constitute ‘women’ as an effective political actor.
-Marian Sawer is an Adjunct Professor in the School of Social Sciences, ANU, where she leads the Democratic Audit of Australia.
-WEL member Gail Radford was also involved in the project.
-Visit the WEL Australia website wel.org.au for information about ordering the book.
+Marian Sawer is an Adjunct Professor in School of Social Sciences, ANU.
+Visit the WEL Australia website wel.org.au to order book.

 “Getting Equal: The History of Australian Feminism“ by Marilyn Lake, Allen & Unwin, 1999.
-This book is the first full-length history of the women’s movements – and their feisty, ebullient, determined leaders – who fought for women’s political and economic rights, sexual rights and the right to control their bodies and their destinies.
-Leading historian Marilyn Lake, Professor of History at La Trobe University, challenges common misconceptions and offers new interpretations of a politics that has swung between an emphasis on women’s difference from men and a demand for the same rights as men.
-It is her hope that a knowledge of the complexity of the past will enable us to be more clear-sighted about what remains to be done.
+This book is the first full-length history of the women’s movements who fought for women’s political and economic rights, sexual rights and the right to control their bodies.
+Leading historian Marilyn Lake, Professor of History at La Trobe University, challenges common misconceptions and offers new insights into politics.
+It is her hope that a knowledge of the past will enable us to be more clear-sighted about what remains to be done.

-“Challenging Women: Towards Equality in the Parliament of Victoria” by Dr Madeline Grey (Australian Scholarly Publishing 2009) was launched by the Vic.
-Minister for Women’s Affairs, the Hon Maxine Morand MP.
-In 1972 Women’s Electoral Lobby politicised a new generation of feminists.
+“Challenging Women: Towards Equality in the Parliament of Victoria” by Dr Madeline Grey.
+In 1972 Women’s Electoral Lobby politicized a new generation of feminists.
 One of their aims was to increase the number of women in parliament and make a difference to the culture and practice of politics.
 Did this happen?
-For the first time, the history of getting women into the Parliament of Victoria and their experiences once there is explored in this book.
-From the foundation of WEL to the launch of EMILY’s List, this book analyses historical sources, archival material, original in-depth interviews and primary speech material to chronicle a key twenty-five year period from 1972 to 1997, in the journey towards equality of political representation.
+For the first time, the history of getting women into the Parliament of Victoria and their experiences once there is explored.
+From the foundation of WEL to the launch of EMILY’s List, this book analyses historical sources, original interviews and primary material.

 “My Mother, My Writing and Me” by Iola Mathews, Michelle Anderson, Melbourne, 2009.
-A well-written book about the struggle to write in a quiet place without distractions of family loyalties and occupations.
+A well-written book about the struggle to write in a quiet place without distractions of family activities.